onecontext/onecontext-python/README.md

     depends_on: [ retriever ]

 ```
 Here we create a simple two-step query pipeline.

-- The `Retriever` step embeds the query and performs a similarity search against
+- The `SentenceTransformerEmbedder` step embeds the query
+- The `Retriever` performs a similarity search against
     the index we defined earlier.
 This step has a high recall and is great to
     retrieve many candidate vectors.
 - The `Reranker` step uses cross-encoder model to further narrow down the results